dhatchi711/wastemaster2.0/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make any edits.

 In the backend directory you can run:

 ### `npm start`

-Runs the backend in the development mode.\
+Runs the backend in the development mode.
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.